guanghuang/DapperRelMapper/README.md

 - Use appropriate indexes on join columns
 - Consider using callbacks for complex post-processing
 - Use transactions for data consistency
+- For generate sql script, you could use the `SqlBuilder` from [SqlBuilder](https://github.com/guanghuang/SqlBuilder) project which is a lightweight strong typed sql script generator.

 ## Limitation
 1. The return values of the `QueryAsync` methods are `IEnumerable<TReturn>`, which means that the query result will be a list of the parent entity.
 Unlike Dapper's `QueryAsync` method could return any type (return type is not limited to the parent entity).